Academics

 We have a dedicated Spanish instructor and rotate through other extracurriculars during the year.
 Field trips too!

-Students meet with our Spanish instructor multiple times as week, and many will say that is their favorite subject.
+Students meet with our Spanish instructor multiple times as week, and many say that it is their favorite subject.
 Because we want well-rounded students, we aim to have our students devote time to the arts as well as standard academics.
 Students have art projects in their classes and during Spanish, but we also bring in local practitioners to help the students develop their appreciation and familiarity with the arts.

 Our students carry a very light homework load